-- Connect and secure "PWP System" upper control before - Personnel and equipment on platform must not exceed - Be sure that any required restraining means (guardrails, chains, harnesses, lanyards, etc.) are in place and properly used. - Any harness, lanyard, or deceleration device that is damaged or permanently deformed must be replaced. - Platform must be fully lowered for personnel to enter and exit.
-Do not climb on any part of forklift in attempting to enter and exit. - Workers on platform must keep all parts of their bodies inside platform during raising and lowering.
-Signal operator when ready to be moved. - pleator which ready to be intoled.
+- Connect and secure "PWP System" upper control before Personnel and equipment on platform must not exceed - available space.
+Be sure that any required restraining means (guardrails, chains, harnesses, lanyards, etc.) are in place and - Any harness, lanyard, or deceleration device that is damaged or permanently deformed must be replaced.
+Platform must be fully lowered for personnel to enter and exit.
+Do not climb on any part of forklift in attempting to enter and exit. - to enter and exit.

+Workers on platform must keep all parts of their bodies inside platform during raising and lowering.
+Signal operator when ready to be moved.

-Platform personnel must maintain firm footing on platform floor, unless secured by harness and lanyard.
+Platform personnel must maintain firm flooting on platform floor, unless secured by harness and lanyard.
 A harness and lanyard attached to platform or boom must be worn when working.
-Do not use railings, planks, ladders, etc. on platform to acheive additional reach or height. - Do not ride in platform when forklift is being moved or re-positioned.
-1 71700
+Do not use railings, planks, ladders, etc. on platform to acheive additional reach or height. - Do not ride in platform when forklift is being moved or